Last Updated on December 7, 2023 by Sharon Advik

 The R6 weighs about 3% more than the Canon R, though.

-It is important to note that you can use both cameras in challenging locations or bad weather because they are both dust- and splash-proof.
+You must note that you can use both cameras in challenging locations or bad weather because they are dust- and splash-proof.

 The size above and weight comparisons are somewhat lacking because they do not account for the interchangeable lenses necessary for both cameras.